 IUPUI observes a mandated annual review policy for all faculty.
 This review is normally conducted by the principal administrative officer of the department or school in which the faculty member holds an appointment.
 The purpose of the annual review is to provide input on the faculty member's progress in the areas of teaching, research, and service, leading to the tenure review year (or, for non-tenure track faculty, to reappointment on a long-term contract) and to promotion.
 Annual reviews also provide information for use in salary recommendations and other assessments.
-To be most beneficial to the faculty member, these reviews should be candid and critical appraisals of the faculty member's work, and should call attention to weaknesses as well as strengths.
+To be most beneficial to the faculty member, these reviews should be candid and critical appraisals of the faculty member's work and should call attention to weaknesses as well as strengths.
+The department chair or senior administrator should meet with the faculty member to discuss the review, and there should be a final comprehensive document generated within a short period of time after this meeting.
+This final comprehensive document should be fully edited to incorporate all the notes and a summary of the discussion between the chair and the faculty member that conveys the chair's evaluation in light of faculty input.
+This final version of the comprehensive document should be signed and dated by the supervisor and the faculty member.
+One printed copy of the signed document should be given to the faculty member at that time and another kept by the department, along with electronic copies.
 Although campus and university policies do not require annual peer reviews, they are strongly recommended, and some school bylaws may make such a provision.